yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 public-key certificate.
 These mechanisms are either not widely deployed or limited to public web browsing.

-This document proposes to extend TLS with opaque pinning tickets as a way to pin the server's identity.
+This document proposes experimental extensions to TLS with opaque pinning tickets as a way to pin the server's identity.
 During an initial TLS session, the server provides an original encrypted pinning ticket.
 In subsequent TLS session establishment, upon receipt of the pinning ticket, the server proves its ability to decrypt the pinning ticket